guokan987/COGCN/README.md

 # COGCN

 This is a pytorch code of COGCN under review, thus don't refer or use it!!!
-# datasets: Chinese traffic speed datasets JiNan, XiAn!
+# Datasets: Chinese traffic speed datasets JiNan, XiAn!
 US traffic flow datasets PEMS04 and PEMS08!

 # Instructions for use：